Inferenco/nova-gateway-telegram-bot/README.md

 The bot registers the `/start`, `/help`, and `/reset` commands.
 Use `/reset` to clear the Nova conversation history for the current chat.

+## Generating a Nova API Key
+Follow these steps in the Nova Telegram bot to generate and manage your API key ([docs](https://inferenco.com/app.html#docs)):

+1. Open Telegram, search for `@NovaInferencoBot` or go from this [link](https://t.me/NovaInferencoBot), and click **Start**.
+2. Run `/loginuser` to authenticate with the Nova platform.
+3. Run `/walletaddress` to get your Nova wallet address, then fund it with these supported Aptos token (APT, USDC, USDT, GUI).
+4. Run `/usersettings` and choose **🔑 API Key** to enter the key management wizard.
+5. Complete the prompted steps to create a new API key (choose app name, tools, limits, etc.).
+6. After creation, copy the displayed API key and store it securely—this is the value to place in `NOVA_API_KEY`.
+7. To upload documents to the key’s knowledge base later, reopen `/usersettings` → **🔑 API Key** → **📁 Document Library**, then use **📎 Upload Files**.

 ## Docker
 Build the image from the project root: